1993 NFL season

-On March 1, 1993, the current free agent system was introduced to the league.
+On March 1, 1993, the current free agent system was introduced to the league, replacing the Plan B system instituted in 1989.

 The season ended with Super Bowl XXVIII when the Dallas Cowboys defeated the Buffalo Bills 30–13 for the second consecutive season at the Georgia Dome.
 This remains the only time both Super Bowl participants have been the same in successive seasons.
 The Cowboys became the first team to win a Super Bowl after losing their first two regular season games.
 This game also marked the fourth consecutive Super Bowl loss by the Bills, who remain the only team to reach four straight Super Bowls.